 Many Cahill lawyers have taken cases on behalf of abused and neglected children and disabled, low income adults.
 Others have undertaken to handle criminal appeals on behalf of indigent defendants as part of Legal Aid's Criminal Appeals Project.
 Working with guidance from Legal Aid attorneys, our lawyers have the primary responsibility for all aspects of the appeals, including consulting with the clients, mastering the trial record, formulating issues for appeal, drafting the brief, and conducting oral argument.
 In addition to the benefits afforded by hands-on experience, Cahill lawyers have repeatedly obtained successful results, securing educational and developmental placements and disability benefits for their pro bono clients.

 Through our partnership with the Legal Services Center of The Door, a youth services agency for people between the ages of 12 and 21, Cahill lawyers provide pro bono counsel to young people in crisis through individual representation on immigration (asylum, SIJS, VAWA self-petitions), family law/family violence, public benefits, and public assistance.
 Also through this partnership, Cahill lawyers conduct Emancipation Clinics.
 Our attorneys meet with young people who have questions or concerns regarding emancipation, benefits, becoming an independent student for purposes of financial aid eligibility, or combinations of the above issues and teach youth legal rights.

-In addition, Cahill lawyers individually have taught inner city youth law programs, mentored troubled youth, provided advice to not for profit organizations and served as volunteers for community service projects in and around New York City.
+In addition, Cahill lawyers individually have taught inner city youth law programs, mentor troubled youth, provide advice to not for profit organizations and serve as volunteers for community service projects in and around New York City.